Instructing Helen Compton

 For more information please contact our clerks by calling +44 (0)20 7242 3555.

-In her family practice Helen is regularly instructed in the most serious cases, involving traumatic injuries and allegations of FII.
-Her clinical negligence experience makes her comfortable approaching and challenging complex medical evidence.
-Helen is a formidable cross-examiner and her submissions are clear and concise.
+In her family practice, Helen is regularly instructed in the most serious cases, including traumatic injuries and allegations of FII.
+Her background in clinical negligence work makes her comfortable approaching and challenging medical evidence.
+She often represents very vulnerable clients and is sensitive and re-assuring.

-Helen is regularly instructed in legally complex and challenging cases.
-She provides strategic insight at all stages and gives clear and tactical advice.
-Helen applies the same conscientious and thorough approach to all her cases.
+In her employment practice, Helen provides strategic insight at all stages and gives clear and tactical advice.
 Helen represents both individual and corporate clients.
 She tailors her approach to best suit the needs of each client and the case.
-She often represents very vulnerable clients and is sensitive and re-assuring.

 Helen is qualified to accept instructions directly from clients and is registered under the Bar Council’s Public Access Scheme, meaning that members of the public who seek specialist advice can come direct to her.
 In addition, she welcomes instructions from solicitors, in-house law departments, qualified foreign lawyers, and clients licensed by the Bar Council to give instructions direct to barristers under the Bar Council’s Licensed Access Scheme.
 For more information please visit our Direct Access page here.

 Helen is regularly instructed in both public and private Children Act proceedings.
-Helen’s client base includes parents and guardians, as well as intervening grandparents or other family members.
+Helen’s client base includes, local authorities, parents and guardians, as well as intervening grandparents or other family members.
 Helen has considerable experience of lengthy care proceedings which investigate allegations of physical, sexual and/or emotional abuse.
 Helen is instructed in cases of traumatic brain injuries and FII.
 As a result of her clinical negligence and inquest work Helen assimilates and processes large amounts of complex medical information and conducts incisive cross-examination.

 Helen is an extremely approachable advocate who builds a good rapport with those she represents.
 She is aware that all proceedings involving children are distressing for the parties and require great sensitivity.
 She provides robust advice whilst being sympathetic to the issues raised.
 Helen frequently works with vulnerable clients, often with learning and mental health difficulties.
 Helen fearlessly defends their interests.

-Helen represented the guardian in a 10-day composite hearing.
+Helen represented the guardian in a 11-day composite hearing.
 This case involved consideration of an application for a cross-border kinship placement.
-There was dispute between the local authority and the guardian as to the nature and robustness of the assessments and planning.
+There was a dispute between the local authority and the guardian as to the nature and robustness of the assessments and planning.
 The court supported the position of the guardian.

 Helen successfully represented the mother in a fact-finding hearing where a child has sustained significant facial bruising.
 The mother was exonerated and at the welfare hearing the children returned to her care.